ShawnDriscoll/PyDice/docs/source/glossary.rst

      intelligible pattern or combination.
 Individual random events are by definition unpredictable, but in many cases the frequency of different outcomes over a large number of events (or "trials") is predictable.

    RNG
      Random number generator.
 Mostly used as a meme these days.
 But still has its very practical uses.

    RPG
      Role-playing games use dice. pydice makes attempts at rolling the dice for the players and for the NPCs.

+   Ruby
+     This program could have been written in Ruby.
+But Python won that war long ago.

    Sphinx
      The Python software used to publish this much-needed operations manual.